Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes a bug when the keyword would not be found in the slug when containing punctuation, e.g. the keyphrase `apples & pears` in the slug `apples-pears`.
+* Fixes a bug where the keyword would not be found in the slug when containing punctuation, for example the keyphrase `apples & pears` in the slug `apples-pears`.
-* Fixes fatal error on Yoast settings pages that do not have a dedicated option class.
-* Fixes a bug where the buttons to change the How-to steps and FAQ questions order would be only partially visible in mobile view, by moving them at the bottom of the block.
-Also improves accessibility as the tab sequence is more logical.
+* Fixes a bug where the buttons to change the How-to steps and FAQ questions order would be only partially visible in mobile view.
-* Fixes a bug where a undefined index notice is given when an OG image url doesn't have a correct path.
+* Fixes a bug where an 'undefined index' notice would be given when an OG image url didn't have a correct path.
 Props to [@Julian-B90](https://github.com/Julian-B90)

 Enhancements: